voice-error/CRM-for-Visa-Consultancy/README.md

     sender_email="your google mail"
     sender_pass="16 digit app pass generated from google 'app password',without spaces!!!"
 9) Click on the run.py file and run it.

+!!!NOtice this code repo contains some amount of AI assisted code.